 Reading all that, you can again see the Champion is super simple mechanically.
 You gain a bunch of attacks, only a few activated powers, and boosted critical chance.
 In essence, as I said, the Champion is all about picking a single target and hitting them till they stop moving.

 Now for this article what I am going to do is break down how I would build an Adventure League legal Champion Fighter, and what I would do at each level.
 Normally I don’t do full character builds, but I wanted to give an example of how, despite the simplistic nature of the path, you can build something that is still fun to play and powerful feeling.
 We will be using the Adventurer League stat array (15, 14, 13, 12, 10, 8) for this build.
+As a note I am not including feats, as they are an optional rule and are up to your GM/DM as to whether or not they are allowed.

 I would select either Half Orc, Human, or Dwarf as the race.
 Their racial bonuses all work well here and all three races have a tendency to birth great fighters.
 Half Orc in particular gives you +2 Strength and +1 Constitution, which fits very well for a offensive oriented fighter like the Champion.